-Ph.D. in Pharmaceutical Biology, University of Tokyo, Japan
+Full-Time Faculty Ph.D. in Pharmaceutical Biology, University of Tokyo, Japan Phone: +880-2-55668200 Ext: 1919 Curriculum Vitae |

-Muktadir S. Hossain completed his Ph.D. at the University of Tokyo, Japan in 2004 where he showed that quiescent (G0) phase cells of multicellular eukaryotes like mammals and insects require DNA topoisomeras II enzyme for the re-entry into the cell cycle, whereas the unicellular eukaryotes like yeast do not.
+Muktadir S. Hossain completed his Ph.D. at the University of Tokyo, Japan in 2004 where he showed that quiescent (G0) phase cells of multicellular eukaryotes like mammals and insects require DNA topoisomeras II enzymes for the re-entry into the cell cycle, whereas the unicellular eukaryotes like yeast do not.
 The title of his Ph.D. dissertation is "Requirement for DNA topoisomerase II during the G0-to-S phase transition in mammalian and insect cells".
-In the University of Tokyo as a Ph.D. student, he participated in the isolation of temperature-sensitive mutants of the pathogenic bacterium, Staphylococcus aureus.
-In the University of Tokyo as a Ph.D. student, he also showed that the DNA double-strand break-inducing drugs that are used to treat cancner can induce myogenic differentiation in cultured cells of the fruit fly, Drosophila melanogaster.
-In the University of Tokyo as a Research Assistant, he established the larvae of the silk moth, Bombyx mori as animal model to study purified toxins from pathogenic bacteria like S. aureus and Pseudomonas aeruginosa by injection.
-He joined the National Cancer Institute (NCI) of National Institutes of Health (NIH) in Bethesda, Maryland, USA as a post-doctoral fellow where he identified certain transcription factors that regulate initiation of embryonic muscle differentiation in D. melanogaster.
+At the University of Tokyo as a Ph.D. student, he participated in the isolation of temperature-sensitive mutants of the pathogenic bacterium, Staphylococcus aureus.
+At the University of Tokyo as a Ph.D. student, he also showed that the DNA double-strand break-inducing drugs that are used to treat cancer can induce myogenic differentiation in cultured cells of the fruit fly, Drosophila melanogaster.
+At the University of Tokyo as a Research Assistant, he established the larvae of the silk moth, Bombyx mori as an animal model to study purified toxins from pathogenic bacteria like S. aureus and Pseudomonas aeruginosa by injection.
+He joined the National Cancer Institute (NCI) of the National Institutes of Health (NIH) in Bethesda, Maryland, USA as a post-doctoral fellow where he identified certain transcription factors that regulate the initiation of embryonic muscle differentiation in D. melanogaster.
 Then, he joined the Shanghai Institutes of Biological Sciences, China as a Senior Research Fellow to show that the evolutionarily conserved transcription factor, FoxO is required for the activation of ecdysone signaling during starvation for better survival of larvae of both B. mori and D. melanogaster.
 In Andong National University, South Korea, he showed as a Visiting Fellow along with other researchers that the ICA69 gene is a cytosolic phospholipase A2 that participates in the immunity of the beet armyworm, Spodoptera exigua, an important pest insect.
-As a Research Professor in Chonbuk National University, South Korea, he introduced the CRISPR-Cas9 gene-editing technique in the pest insect-killing fungus, Beauveria bassiana which is useful not only to identify the molecular mechanism of pathogenicity of B. bassiana towards insect pests by gene knock-out but also to improve the pathogenicity of the fungus by overexpressing virulence genes.
+As a Research Professor at Chonbuk National University, South Korea, he introduced the CRISPR-Cas9 gene-editing technique in the pest insect-killing fungus, Beauveria bassiana which is useful not only to identify the molecular mechanism of pathogenicity of B. bassiana towards insect pests by gene knock-out but also to improve the pathogenicity of the fungus by overexpressing virulence genes.
 Since B. bassiana is harmless to humans but can kill pest insects efficiently, it can be used in the context of Bangladesh where the use of chemical pesticides is widespread to control insect pests to increase crop production in an environmentally friendly way.
 He is also trying to identify novel anticancer drugs from biological extracts by using silkworm larvae as a cancer model via knocking out tumor-suppressor genes using the CRISPR-Cas9 technology.

 List of Publications as an NSU employee:

-1. Inteshar AA, Hossain MM, Uddin MA, Bari ML, Hossain MS (2020) Therapeutic effect of antibiotics against Escherichia coli O157:H7 in silk moth larvae animal model.
-Curr Microbiol 77(9):2172-2180.
+1. Ahad I, Hossain MM, Uddin MA, Bari ML, Hossain MS. (2020) Therapeutic effect of antibiotics against Escherichia coli O157:H7 in silk moth larvae animal model.
+Curr Microbiol 77(9):2172-2180. doi: 10.1007/s00284-020-02023-1.
+PMID: 32417963.

 List of Conference Presentations as an NSU employee:

-1. Invited speaker in the "4th International Caparica Conference in Antibiotic Resistance 2021" (13th-17th June, Caparica, Portugal) which was held online due to the ongoing COVID-19 pandemic.
-Title of the talk: "Therapeutic effect of antibiotics against Escherichia coli O157:H7 in silk moth larvae animal model".
-(Abstract page: 94)
+1. Invited oral speaker in the "4th International Caparica Conference in Antibiotic Resistance 2021" (13th to 17th June, 2021, Virtual Event).
+Title of the talk: Therapeutic effect of antibiotics against Escherichia coli O157:H7 in silk moth larvae animal model.

 Previous Publications: